- Jul 27, 2024

 Magnolia’s composable DXP is uniquely placed to resolve those conflicts.
 Composability means that the platform was designed to be modular: after all, your digital experience needs the newest best-of-breed tools.
 It also needs to interface with your back-office systems in order to provide efficient self-service across the insurance lifecycle.

 Even better, the Magnolia DXP will become the central hub for your digital team to orchestrate the digital experience coherently without jumping across systems.
 With Magnolia’s Integrated User Experience (IUX), your DXP stack can be integrated into one central user interface for experience orchestration.
-You can choose whichever DX tools you want, while still providing a unified authoring experience.
-Magnolia doesn’t lock you into a specific set of functionality – yet it enables you to control all of it in one place.
+You can choose whatever DX tools you want while providing a unified authoring experience.
+Magnolia doesn’t lock you into a specific set of functionality – yet it enables you to control everything in one place.
 That coherence will immediately start to be reflected across your digital channels.

-This means you can start using the Magnolia DXP while steadily evolving your back-office infrastructure, and at the same time maintain velocity in the digital experience for brokers and direct customers.
+This means you can start using the Magnolia DXP while steadily evolving your back-office infrastructure and maintaining velocity in the digital experience for brokers and direct customers.

 Everything, everywhere, all at once